-- A mere attendance for 1,500 hours is not sufficient. - It is not acceptable for a student to fail practical but pass theory (or vice versa). - A minimum passing mark of 70% in all areas is required (practical, theory and the Association's By-Law examination).
+- A mere attendance of 1,500 hours is not sufficient (see below). - It is not acceptable for a student to fail practical but pass theory (or vice versa). - A minimum passing mark of 70% in all areas is required (practical, theory and the Association's By-Law examination).